lv042/Thread-Scheduler/README.md

-# Task Scheduler
+# Thread Scheduler
-The TaskScheduler is a utility for scheduling and running tasks concurrently.
-It allows you to limit the number of threads that run at the same time to the number of logical cores on the machine, create and add tasks to the scheduler using a closure and task name, and run all tasks concurrently in their own threads.
+The ThreadScheduler is a utility for scheduling and running Threads concurrently.
+It allows you to limit the number of threads that run at the same time to the number of logical cores on the machine, create and add Threads to the scheduler using a closure and Thread name, and run all Threads concurrently in their own threads.

 ### Usage
-Here is an example of how you might use the TaskScheduler to perform a set of tasks concurrently:
+Here is an example of how you might use the ThreadScheduler to perform a set of Threads concurrently:

 ```
 use task_scheduler::TaskScheduler;